Center for Career Development

-The Office of Career Services seeks to engage, educate and empower students.
+The Center for Career Development seeks to engage, educate and empower students.
 Our mission is to help students define a unique career and life vision, and then connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
 We don’t just prepare students for jobs; we prepare them for life after graduation.

 Who We Are

 A student’s career development begins long before the job search process.
 The Center for Career Development’s focus is to empower undergraduate and graduate students to develop career management strategies, integrate their curricular and co-curricular learning with the world of work outside of Princeton, and discover opportunities for the exploration of and engagement in meaningful work.